riccardomocchetti/functional-programming-with-aws-lambda/README.md

 ## Handling Exceptions

 I need to be completely honest, in the previous section I didn't tell you the whole truth.
-The examples I showed are served me well to explain Composition, but they all have a major issue.
-They all have a __side effect__.
+The examples I showed you are really useful to explain Composition, but they all have a major issue.
+They all produce a __side effect__.

 > A side effect is a change of system state or observable interaction with the outside world that occurs during the calculation of a result. [[3]](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/ch03.html#side-effects-may-include)